Livsy90/SwiftPresso/README.md

 If you prefer full control, you can create your own entities and use SwiftPresso only to manage networking and domain models.

-You can also use SwiftPresso HTML mapper to transform HTML text into NSAttributedString.
+You can also use SwiftPresso HTML mapper to transform HTML text into `NSAttributedString`.

 ## Installation